Skip to content

 Jargon is defined as “special words or expressions used by a profession or group that are difficult for others to understand”.

-But it often goes deeper than just the choice of word.
+But it often goes deeper than just the choice of words.

 This often comes down to a battle between features and benefits.
 A choice between factual statements about what a product or service comprises of versus explaining why your product or service is valuable, or newsworthy.